LakshyaSingh354/Inferno/README.md

 ![Inferno](cover.png)
+🚧 Architecture Update: Rewriting the core engine in C++ using MLIR/LLVM to achieve 10x+ performance gains on matrix kernels.
+Check out the [inferno-mlir prototype here](https://github.com/LakshyaSingh354/inferno-mlir).
 # **Inferno: An Optimizing Compiler for PyTorch**

 ### **A High-Performance, End-to-End Compiler for PyTorch, Developed with C++ and CUDA for Accelerated Inference.**